ProfesserSwitch/ProfesserSwitch.github.io/README.md

 ---

 ## Information using bullets:
-- My favorite game is Pokemon.
+- Name: Kiadtiyod Hongklin
-- My hobby is create game.
+- Nickname: Oak
-- My future work is Programmer.
+- Hobby: Create game

 ---

 ## Theme:
-This page uses the **Minima** theme, which is simple and elegant for creating content-based websites.
+This page uses the **jekyll** theme, which is simple and elegant for creating content-based websites.